 As these centres expand and develop, however, the CNS workload is set to evolve.
 At the present time, commissioning documents refer only to women with severe disease symptoms.
-In the future the service may be extended to take into account the large number of women with endometriosis who do not require operations and receive non-surgical management and support.
+In the future (and in light of the 2017 NICE guideline) the service may be extended to take into account the large number of women with endometriosis who do not require operations and receive non-surgical management and support.